Dunki (film): Plot

+In the present, Hardy learns of Manu's terminal diagnosis.
+Denied legal entry into India due to her political asylum status, Manu and the group rendezvous with Hardy in Dubai.
+To circumvent the border restriction without subjecting Manu to the physical trauma of another illegal overland trek, Hardy orchestrates a calculated counter-strategy.
+He arranges for the group to surrender their British passports and board a shipping container in Jeddah, Saudi Arabia, bound for Europe.

+Per Hardy's instructions, a local agent intentionally tips off the Saudi authorities.
+During interrogation, Hardy misleads officials into believing they are undocumented Indian nationals attempting to infiltrate Europe.
+This structural ruse forces the Saudi government to deport them directly back to India, successfully fulfilling Hardy’s promise to repatriate Manu via a commercial flight rather than a lethal border crossing.

+Returning to Laltu, the friends witness the structural improvements their remittances brought to their families.
+Hardy confesses his lifelong love and proposes to Manu.
+Overwhelmed with joy, Manu accepts, but succumbs to her illness moments later.
+The film concludes with an epilogue detailing the global reality of undocumented migration, highlighting the millions who perish anonymously on donkey flights, never returning to their homelands.

 Production

 Development

 In late November 2020, Rajkumar Hirani, who had previously approached Shah Rukh Khan for the roles in the films Munna Bhai M.B.B.S.
 (2003) and 3 Idiots (2009), which were rejected by Khan, was reported to join hands with the latter for his next directorial.
 Hirani narrated the story to Khan during the COVID-19 lockdown in 2020.
 The film marks Khan's first collaboration with Hirani.
 By August 2021, the screenplay was completed and the film was announced in April 2022.
 Hirani co-wrote the film with Abhijat Joshi and Kanika Dhillon.
 Cinematographer Amit Roy was chosen first, but he left the film due to creative differences with Hirani and was replaced by C. K. Muraleedharan.
 This marks his fourth collaboration with Hirani after Lage Raho Munna Bhai (2006), 3 Idiots (2009) and PK (2014).
 As per reports Manush Nandan, Amit Roy and Pankaj Kumar also worked on the film as cinematographers.